Word of the Month

 "Since opening in June 2009, the High Line has become an icon of American contemporary landscape architecture.
 Its success has inspired cities throughout the United States to redevelop obsolete infrastructure as public space.
 The park became a tourist attraction and spurred real estate development in adjacent neighborhoods, increasing real-estate values and prices along the route.
 By September 2014, the park had nearly five million visitors annually, and by 2019, it had eight million visitors per year."

 When my partner and I decided to walk its full-length last month en route to go see the elephants (more on that in a moment), it seemed as if we'd picked a day in which all of those eight million showed up.
-Reminding me of what Yogi Berra purportedly once said regarding a particular restaurant: "Nobody goes there. anymore, it's too crowded."
+Reminding me of what Yogi Berra purportedly once said regarding a particular restaurant: "Nobody goes there anymore, it's too crowded."

 Having not been there in some time, it struck me that those walking the expanse of this "park" (is it really that?) were doing so, by rote.
 Walking briskly for the most part as we passed each other in a line as if in some sort of prisoner exchange; as if we were being ushered through in accordance with some sort of decree.
 Little of the joie de vivre you might feel in say ambling through Central Park on a beautiful day.
 Then again, maybe one needs to come here on an off hour, on an off day.
 If such time frames exist anymore.
 There on a balmy fall Saturday afternoon, what were we prideful native New Yorkers thinking?
 Though all of that aside, the High Line is a high concept worth experiencing.
 The views of the city from up there are rather unique, when seen on a less crowd-bustling day.
 As are some of the art installations along the way.